Updated on August 23, 2022

 Besides, the petition must be complete and accurate to be approved by the judge.
 If the judge finds that the petition is insufficient or inaccurate to grant a default judgment, the court will reschedule the hearing to give the Petitioner an opportunity to correct the mistakes.

 Should You Get a Divorce by Publication in Texas?

-The downside of seeking a divorce by publication is that the Petitioner will have a right to request a new trial within two years after the date of the publication.
+The downside of seeking a divorce by publication is that the Respondent will have a right to request a new trial within two years after the date of the publication.